Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

 [improved fork], in particular with a human interface, and until merge of the commits, the latter is recommended.

+The plugin [OcrElementSet] can be installed too to import ocr data.

 Then uncompress files and rename plugin folder `ArchiveFolder`.

 Then install it like any other Omeka plugin and follow the config instructions.